recrudescence/elevator/README.md

 * Sets the direction that the program desires fosho
 * ~~Can drop the kids off at school~~

+##### Testing #####
+* Using fundamentals of test-driven design, I added some tests in prior to fleshing out the rest of the program.
+In the development process, however, many tests became incompatible with various structural/design changes to the program, and so were removed/set aside for later.

 ##### Some interesting design #####
 Can't say this is the most well designed, intricately, elegant, and fascinating program.
 I did, however, incorporate some nifty tricks into the code.
 For example, I have written the code for several initialize functions to take a hash as a perimeter.
 This allows for an unordered parameters list when initializing these objects, which would be a lot easier to handle (no need to declare parameters in a specific order!)